 How long does fostering last and will it cost anything?

 Foster time periods typically range anywhere from two weeks to several months, depending on the animal's needs.
 The ASPCA gives all of our foster caregivers the food, equipment and supplies they need to care for their animals, and we cover all of the animal's medical expenses, including medication.
 You need only provide your home, attention and love for your foster animals!

 I have veterinary experience.
 Is there anything I can help with?

 We are always seeking individuals with professional veterinary experience who can provide foster care to our animals who require special medical attention (such as medicated baths, physical therapy, daily medication or other medical care), or may need support in a home environment to adjust to becoming a lifelong family companion.
 This is a great opportunity for veterinarians, and other medical professionals to assist in providing treatment for our most needy pets while they wait to be adopted.
 If you are able to assist, we are looking for you!
 Please let us know by filling out the questionnaire below.

 This sounds great.
 How do I get started?

 Ready to enroll?
-Simply click on the date for one upcoming orientation and fill out the questionnaire below.
-Completed questionnaires will be reviewed by the ASPCA Foster team and you will be notified of your enrollment status.
+Simply click on the date for one upcoming orientation and fill out the questionnaire Completed questionnaires will be reviewed by the ASPCA Foster team and you will be notified of your enrollment status.
 Submitting a questionnaire does not automatically enroll you in an orientation.
 Please be sure to check your email for communications from the ASPCA Foster team.

 We look forward to hearing from you!